Claude Lanzmann, Director of ‘Shoah,’ Dies at 92

 Claude Lanzmann, the French journalist, historian and director best known for his seminal Holocaust documentary “Shoah,” has died.
 He was 92.
-A spokesperson for the publishing house Gallimard confirmed Lanzmann passed away after having been “very very weak” for several days.
+A spokesperson for the publishing house Gallimard confirmed Lanzmann died after having been “very very weak” for several days.

 Despite his age and declining health, Lanzmann still had an active filmmaking career.
 His latest documentary feature “Les Quatre Soeurs,” which brings together the testimonies of four Holocaust survivors, was released in theaters in France on Wednesday.